 Using a food processor, finely chop the onion, celery, carrots, and garlic.
 In a large skillet over medium heat, warm 2 tablespoons olive oil.
 Add the vegetables to the skillet.
 Cook for 5 minutes, until onion is translucent.

-Meanwhile, finely chop the mushrooms in the processor then add to the skillet with the salt & pepper, thyme and sage.
+Meanwhile, finely chop the mushrooms in the processor then add to the skillet with the salt & pepper, thyme and oregano.
 Continue to cook for 7 to 10 minutes, until mushrooms have released their liquid and vegetables are tender.
 Set aside to cool.